Stock car racing: NASCAR Cup Series

 The most prominent championship in stock car racing is the NASCAR Cup Series.
 It is the most popular racing series in the United States, drawing over 6 million spectators in 1997, an average live audience of over 190,000 people for each race.

 The most famous event in the series is the Daytona 500, an annual 500 mi race at the Daytona International Speedway.
 The series' second-biggest event is arguably The Brickyard 400, an annual 400 mi race held at the Indianapolis Motor Speedway, the legendary home of the Indianapolis 500, an open-wheeled race.
 However, the event was excluded from the 2021 schedule in favor of a race on the track's road course.
-Together the Cup Series and Xfinity Series drew 8 million spectators in 1997, compared to 4 million for both American open-wheel series (CART and IRL), which merged in 2008 under the IRL banner.
+Together the Cup Series and O'Reilly Auto Parts Series drew 8 million spectators in 1997, compared to 4 million for both American open-wheel series (CART and IRL), which merged in 2008 under the IRL banner.
 In 2002, 17 of the 20 US top sporting events in terms of attendance were stock car races.
 Only football drew more television viewers that year.